 At the center of Downtown Barrie is a historical intersection known as Five Points.
 The intersection has been there since 1833.
 But the fifth street was not connected until 1870.

-To the east of Five Points, between Owen St and Mulcaster you’ll find Sanders Block.
+To the east of Five Points, between Owen St and Mulcaster, you’ll find Sanders Block.
 You’ll know you’re in the right place when you spot the name “Sanders Block.”
-Look for it in white brick atop a 3 storey red brick building.
+Look for it in white brick atop a 3 story red brick building.

 Originally, this building was part of a stretch of buildings called “the rookery.”
 In the 1870s, the rookery was all that remained of the original roughcast wood buildings that had been built in the 1830s and 40s.
 It stretched from what is now Hooligans to Homestead Artisan Bakery.
 In the 1870s, locals saw it as an unsightly hazard.